SusimRoy/Personal-website/content/project/project18/index.md

 ## Summary
 - Conducted an extensive literature survey of diffusion models and their advantages and disadvantages.
 - Implemented an architecture which works with different pretrained DDPMs and classifiers.
-- Developed a novel adversarial attack using the Class-Activation Maps of classifiers and the predicted noise maps from the UNet model of a DDPM.
+- Developed a novel adversarial attack using the Class-Activation Maps of classifiers and the predicted noise maps from the UNet model of a DDPM which gives a better attack in terms of ASR, Robust accuracy and FID.
-- Worked with datasets like CIFAR10, CelebaHQ
+- Worked with datasets like CIFAR10, CelebaHQ, FFHQ etc.